 Our Board of Directors presently consists of 10 directors, eight of whom are standing for re-election at the Annual Meeting.
 Each director is elected for a one-year term.
 Two of our current directors, Cyril Han and Louis T. Hsieh, will not stand for re-election at the Annual Meeting.
 The Company thanks Messrs.
-Han and Hsieh for their service of the aggregate total of meetings of the Board and committees on which the director served.
-Our independent directors meet privately in executive session without management present at each regularly scheduled Board meeting.
-Our independent Chairman leads these Board executive sessions.
+Han and Hsieh for their service as members of our Board.
+Christina Xiaojing Zhu is standing for election for the first time at the Annual Meeting.
+The Board has determined to reduce the number of directors constituting the Board from 10 to nine following the Annual Meeting.
+Proxies may not be voted for more than nine persons in the election of directors.